mint42/printf/README.md

 Then run the program using `./test`.

 If you're interested in making your own tester for this project, the `man printf` page is compatible with ft_printf() as well.
-The only difference is that classic printf() has undefined behavior warnings at compile time, and this printf() will print a ¯\_(ツ)_/¯
+The only difference is that classic printf() has undefined behavior warnings at compile time, and this ft_printf() will print a ¯\_(ツ)_/¯ in the place of undefined behavior.

 ## Notes